You love capturing the beauty of everyday moments.

 Take their attention away from the camera pointed at them.

 You will immediately notice that the ice has melted.
-They are no longer apprehensive about the camera. instead, they are focusing on each other.
-That is your moment to step in and a make few shots.
+They are no longer apprehensive about the camera.
+Instead, they focus on each other.
+That is your moment to step in, and make a few shots.

 The same approach can also be used for photographing children.
-Children can be very difficult to photograph if you don’t strike a chord with them straight away.
+Children can be very difficult to photograph if you don’t strike a chord with them immediately.

-What we recommend is to ask them to play a game, or if there are siblings in the family to invite all of them to play a game or do what they love to do so that their attention is away from the camera.
-This works more times than not.
+We recommend asking them to play a game or, if there are siblings in the family, inviting all of them to play a game or do what they love to do so that their attention is away from the camera.
+This works more often than not.

 3. Use Natural Light